For an in depth look at how I use a hat with a resin base, with photo examples, please click this link.

 For an in depth look at the inside of a foam head including photo examples click this link

-Here is a A look at how Quadsuit heads fit and how the whole thing works
+Here is a a look at how Quadsuit heads fits and how the whole thing works

 An inside look at body suits